AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

     -   Scenarios where large volumes of packets are received and transmitted
     -   In-memory databases
     -   Hadoop clusters, Spark clusters, and other memory-intensive enterprise applications
-    -   Scenarios where applications are developed and tested, such as DevOps scenarios
+    -   Scenarios where applications such as DevOps applications are developed and tested

 Instance types